PGT-A / PGT-M (Genetic Testing)

 - Genetic diseases carried on the X chromosome, such as hemophilia or Duchenne muscular dystrophy

-- Gender, which allows you to avoid an X-linked genetic disease (mostly boys have those), or balance your family
+- Gender, which allows you to avoid an X-linked genetic disease (mostly boys have those).

 - Abnormalities in the number of chromosomes